deborawendland/deustche-borse-task/README.md

 - example: `python python-task/sample/main.py data/file-test.csv data/python-output-aggregator.csv`
 - where:
     - data/file-test.csv is the input file
-        - contains the dataset, which has the following attributes: test name, category and result
+        - contains the dataset, which has the following attributes: test name, category and result.
-        - the python-task/sample/attributes.py file contains the relation between the attributes and the columns indexes
+        - the python-task/sample/attributes.py file contains the relation between the attributes and the columns indexes.
     - data/python-output-aggregator.csv is the output file
-        - contains the aggregation values of the input based on category and test results
+        - contains the aggregation values of the input based on category and test results.
-        - if the file already exists, it is overwritten
+        - if the file already exists, it is overwritten.